-One week.
+Daily for one week.
 See if you can give up a different pleasure for one week each month.

 How to Do It

 - Select something that you enjoy doing on a regular basis and that you have unlimited or nearly unlimited access to.
-A good choice may be a particular food or beverage that you enjoy, such as chocolate or beer.
+A good choice may be a particular food or beverage that you enjoy, such as chocolate or soda.

 - At the end of the week, allow yourself to indulge again.
 As you do so, pay attention to how you feel.
 Are you noticing certain physical sensations (e.g., taste and texture of the chocolate) more than usual?
 How pleasurable is the experience?
 What kind of mood are you in?